Skip Kenney: Honors

-Kenney was inducted into the Stanford Hall of Fame, the Fresno Athletic Hall of Fame, the International Swimming Hall of Fame, and the ASCA Hall of Fame.

 On March 9, 2007, Kenney was suspended indefinitely, with pay, by Stanford after admitting to removing entries for records set by five swimmers (Jason Plummer, Michael McLean, Tobias Oriwol, Rick Eddy, Peter Carothers) that he had disagreements with from the Stanford swimming team's media guide.
 The team was coached, on an interim basis, by associate head coach Ted Knapp.
 On April 20, 2007, Stanford announced that Kenney would serve a 60-day suspension without pay and then return to his position as head coach.
 Kenney issued an apology to the Stanford community.